 6. Publicity is a Marathon, Not a Sprint.

 If you remember one thing from this whole article, let it be this.
 Publicity is a marathon, not a sprint.
 It is very different in nature from a radio campaign that has a specific ad date and a chart that you are paying to try to get listed on or an advertising run that has a set budget and run time.
-With the number of albums and EPS coming out into the marketplace (approx. 2,000 per week), not to mention singles and videos it could take longer than your publicity campaign runs to see palpable results.
+With the number of albums and EPs coming out into the marketplace (approx. 2,000 per week), not to mention singles and videos, it could take longer than your publicity campaign runs to see palpable results.
 Given the staggering influx of albums, EPs, singles, and music videos being released into the world, (around 2,000 per week) it’s imperative to recognize that the timeline for achieving tangible results can often extend well beyond the duration of your publicity campaign.

 7. Online Publicity is More Important for an Indie Artist than Offline Publicity

 The evolution of devices, expanding social channels, the 24-hour news cycle, and instant access to every imaginable type of media for all who are connected constantly shifts the landscape.
 The opportunities for exposure online are far greater for an independent artist.
-So, you want to get familiar with music blogs on Hype Machine and with how to get included on Spotify and SoundCloud Playlists.
+So, you want to get familiar with music blogs on Submithub and with inclusion on Spotify and SoundCloud playlists.
 These are powerful and effective outlets.
 My Music Publicity Checksheet will keep you on target.

 8. Publicity Does Not Sell Music.

 If you are hiring a music publicist to see a spike in your sales, I have news for you: There is absolutely no correlation between getting great PR and selling music.